-How Can Your Organization Protect Sensitive Information from Security Attacks?
+7 Ways to Protect Sensitive Information from Physical Security Attacks

 There are many ways physical security plays a role in the protection of sensitive information.
 To make sure your organization is as secure as possible, you can take these important steps towards securing your physical assets:

-- Trash cans should be placed in an open area that’s visible to personnel, or maybe even in a guarded area, so that anyone who might try to breach your physical security via information in the trash will be caught.
-Do you shred items that contain personal or sensitive data before going into the trash to protect that information from being pieced together?
+Trash cans should be placed in an open area that’s visible to personnel, or maybe even in a guarded area, so that anyone who might try to breach your physical security via information in the trash will be caught.
+Do you shred and securely destroy items that contain personal or sensitive data before going into the trash to protect that information from being pieced together?

 These practices are just a handful of ways your organization can be proactive in securing assets against security attacks.
 How can you be sure your current procedures have covered all avenues of entry into your systems?
 That’s where penetration testing comes in.
 Through the various types of penetration testing, your organization can gain greater assurance that you have secure practices in place.